Eastway Tank, where blast left 6 dead, suing insurance broker for $14M | CBC News

 Lawsuit filed ahead of trial

-None of the allegations has been proven in court.
-Gifford Carr declined to comment on its behalf or that of the account executive named in the suit.

-The lawsuit comes less than two months before Eastway and its owner, Neil Greene, are scheduled to stand trial in Ontario Court of Justice over alleged workplace safety violations on the day of the explosion.
+The lawsuit comes fewer than two months before Eastway and owner Neil Greene are scheduled to stand trial in the Ontario Court of Justice over alleged workplace safety violations the day of the explosion.

 The province's Ministry of Labour charged Greene and the company with three counts each under the province's Occupational Health and Safety Act, including allegedly failing to take reasonable precautions to protect workers.